 Strip clubs are pits of commerce – the girls are highly trained in the art of conversation.
 And they’re hustlers – it’s all about the money.
 The more interested a girl is in you, the more of your money she wants.

-We fell for each other very quickly, and were in a very close living arrangement within weeks.
+Hortense and I fell for each other very quickly, and were in a very close living arrangement within weeks.
 Here are the important lessons I learned.

 1. Sex Workers Are Just Like You…